-- 1) Students with COVID-19 symptoms should stay home from school. - 2) Parents should call BSNBCS main office or email covid-info@bsnbcs.org describing their symptoms. - 3) The school will provide information regarding access to testing for the student and the provision of remote instruction and resources for the child while they are sick and being monitored - 4) Parents should see page 34 of this document for details relating to the return protocol, including following isolation protocols as recommended by local health agencies and/or the Center for Disease Control, and/or provide a letter from a physician stating that they can return to school.
+- 1) Students with COVID-19 symptoms should stay home from school. - Parents should call BSNBCS main office or email covid-info@bsnbcs.org describing their symptoms. - 3) The school will provide information regarding access to testing for the student and the provision of remote instruction and resources for the child while they are sick and being monitored.
+Rapid tests will be provided upon request to these families, supplies permitting. - 4) Parents should see page 34 of this document for details relating to the return protocol, including following isolation protocols as recommended by local health agencies and/or the Center for Disease Control, and/or provide a letter from a physician stating that they can return to school.